ExLibrisGroup/Rosetta.IABookReaderAltoViewer/README.md

 For direct diployment, the ready war is under the dist folder.

+We recommend deploying on an external application server.
+Ex Libris does not guarantee future changes to Rosetta will be compatible with the viewer.
+If you do deploy the viewer on an external server, you will need to configure the viewer.properties file situated under the conf folder: change localhost to your Rosetta server name.

 Developer Network- "Integrating IA Book Reader with ALTO Support as a Rosetta Viewer" blog: https://developers.exlibrisgroup.com/blog/rosetta_ia_bookreader_alto